 Send the phone in

-In many cases, charging issues come down to hardware malfunction or battery problem.
+In many cases, the iPhone stopped charging issues come down to hardware malfunction or battery problem.
 If none of the solutions will help, contact Apple so they can examine the hardware and repair it if necessary.

 Engage with us